Updated April 202615 min read

 The 40-Hour Rule

-Current - Personal Care Aides must complete 40 hours of state-approved training (24 classroom, 16 supervised practical) before working independently.
+Current - Personal Care Aides must complete 40 hours of state-approved training (24 hours classroom, 16 hours supervised practical under RN supervision) before working independently.

-In addition to criminal checks, all staff MUST be cleared through the Arkansas Child Maltreatment Central Registry.
-Immediate Licensure Revocation
+In addition to criminal background checks (ASP and FBI), all staff must be cleared through the Arkansas Child Maltreatment Central Registry.
+Employees who appear on the registry cannot provide direct care services.
+Registry hits can trigger enforcement action.

 12-Hour Annual In-Service